chfrank-cgn/Rancher/ec2-cluster-1/README.md

 }
 ```

-Note: Here's where you set the IAM policy and define the resource tag

 ### Variables

 I define most values, such as the Kubernetes version to use, the Amazon Machine Image, or the number of nodes, as variables to make overall plan maintenance easier: